vossisboss/pyconwagtail2024/README.md

     ]
 ```

 This code is telling Wagtail which fields you would like to be searchable.
 For the most part, you want users to be able to search as many fields as possible to help them find what they need.
-But there are some occassions where you don't want content to be indexed in the website search.
+But there are some occasions where you don't want content to be indexed in the website search.

-##
+## Templates for your blog

+You're probably noticing a trend how things are set up in Wagtail.
+You create models to organize your data then pair them with a set of templates that determined how that data is displayed in HTML on your webpage.
+We pre-loaded two basic templates for `BlogIndexPage` and `BlogPage`.
+You can have a look at those in the `myblog/templates/blog` folder.
+Remember where they are because we will be coming back to them to modify the templates and make them better for accesssibility.

 ## Adding Wagtail StreamField